 A variety of substances are used as wrinkle fillers.
 All products are absorbed by the body over time, which means repeated injections are necessary to maintain results.
 These include:

 Collagen.
 A natural protein that is found in the skin and tissues.
+Hyaluronic acid.
+A natural lubricating gel the body produces to plump the skin.
+Juvedérm® and Restylane® are popular products containing HA.

 Hyaluronic acid.
 A natural lubricating gel the body produces to plump the skin.
 Juvedérm®, Restylane® and Belotero are popular products containing HA.